Destination Wedding Planning: The Venue Selection Process

 Talking about money is never easy, especially when it involves high emotions and large expenses (as wedding days often do).
 Determining a wedding budget is also difficult because couples have no idea what things will actually cost.
 They don't know what they don't know!

 At this point, it's more important to determine who is contributing, and roughly how much, rather than an exact wedding budget.
 Are parents pitching in?
 Is the couple covering all costs?
 About how much does everyone feel comfortable spending?
 Unless your family recently planned another wedding, you won't have clear knowledge of what you're really going to spend.
-It doesn't matter whether you're thinking you might spend around $50,000 or you might spend around $100,000 - your relative budget means little at this point.
 Further exploration in the next steps will help you determine realistic expectations.

 STEP TWO: Get your Mindset in Order

 If you've traveled a lot, you know that quips about "cultural differences" and "island time" are a real thing.
-While in the U.S. we regularly work brutal 70-hour weeks and we have workplace standards of quick turnaround times and responses, not everyone in the world lives this way.
+While in the U.S. we regularly work 50+ hour weeks, and we have workplace standards of quick turnaround times and responses, not everyone in the world lives this way.
 In fact, even some areas of the U.S. are more laid back than others - this is not just a difference between countries.

 However, the word, "mañana" often really means, "sometime in the future."